 Stay on topic

-If your video is about mothers, directly appeal to people are interested in motherhood and, most importantly, have a platform to speak to people who are interested in motherhood.
+If your video is about mothers, directly appeal to people are interested in motherhood.
+Seek out those who have a platform to speak to people who are interested in motherhood.
 Send links to people who have a big audience, and who probably care themselves.

 Think through your niches